vtanja/JSD/README.md

 - Angular components for each CRUD operation
 - Controller paths for CRUD operations
 - CRUD business logic in services
+When defining entities you will need to specify associations between them.
+This is done with '[]' and some parameters depending on association type.
+One side is the owning side, and other side is the inverse side.
+We are specifying owner attribute name on the inverse side:
+- One to one association:  [1..1] and [1..1<owner attribute name>].
+- One to many: [1..*<owner attribute name>].
+- Many to one associations: [*..1].
+- Many to many association: [*..*] and [*..*<owner attribute name>].

 3. Custom paths are not required.
 If you define them they will be generated in different controller based on root path:
    a. if root path name is an entity name, path will be generated in that entity's controller